Chronic Obstructive Pulmonary Disease

 2. The gas exchange regions, or alveolar spaces.

-COPD Stem Cell Therapy: how they can help
+COPD stem cell treatment: how they can help

 Stem cells are much rarer than progenitors, but they are found in both embryonic and adult lungs.
 Some stem cells contribute to initial lung development and others help repair and regenerate the lung throughout life.